createdotnet/API-Documentation/get-started.md

 ## Getting Started

+### Request Access
+Due to the nature of the API the token generation tools are currently only available within the Create Application on request.

+You can request this access by emailing api@create.net with the username of your Create account.

 ### Testing
 You can easily get started testing the API using your Development API Token available within your Create account (Account > Developers & API)